NicolasPetton/zerodark-theme/README.md

 ### Supported packages

-Zerodark supports for many packages, including the following:
+Zerodark has supports for many packages, including the following:

 - ace-window
 - anzu